gouvina/ml-python-predictor/README.md

 # Base - Classifier (Python)
-Base Project for generating machine learning classifiers using Python and ML libraries (such as sklearn, keras)
+Base Project for generating machine learning classifiers using Python and ML libraries (such as sklearn, keras, etc)